gem-pasteur/macsylib/doc/source/user_guide/outputs.rst

 This file records all clusters or cluster combinations (if the "multi_loci" search mode is on) which have been discarded and the reason why they were not selected as systems.

-The header is composed of the MacSyFinder version and the command line used followed by the description of the cluster(s).
+The header is composed of the MacSyLib version and the command line used followed by the description of the cluster(s).
 The list of the hits composing the cluster is presented at the end of the cluster or clusters' combination, followed by the reason why it has been discarded.